cloudfoundry/docs-dev-guide/installcf/develop-cli-plugins.html.md

 <strong><%= modified_date %></strong>

-Users can create and install Cloud Foundry command line interface (cf CLI) plugins to provide custom commands.
+Users can create and install Cloud Foundry Command Line Interface (cf CLI) plugins to provide custom commands.
 These plugins can be submitted and shared to the [CF Community repo](http://plugins.cloudfoundry.org/ui/).

 ### Requirements ###